Management - Graduate

 Registration and admission requirements

-Admission to the M.Sc. in Management Sciences – Marketing Management in the Digital World (1245), without GMAT\Quantitative Psychometric
+Admission to the M.Sc. in Management Sciences - Strategy, Operation and Markets (1246) without GMAT or GMAT Focus Edition\Quantitative Psychometric

 1. Holding a D.M.D., Ph.D., or M.D.